 - tailor services to fit the special needs and priorities of their communities, and provide services in a linguistically and culturally appropriate manner;

 - provide comprehensive primary and other health care services, including services that help their patients access care, such as transportation, translation, or case management;

 - provide high quality care, reducing health disparities and improving patient outcomes; and

 - are cost effective, reducing costly emergency, hospital, and specialty care, and saving the health care system $24 billion a year nationally.

 The Kentucky Health Center Network (KHCN) is the membership organization of Kentucky’s Health Centers.
 Our Mission is to sustain Kentucky Community Health Centers and their capacity to provide quality patient services, to institute best practices, and to pursue continuous improvement.
-By the end of 2016, KHCN member organizations served more than 380,000 patients at more than 300 clinic sites, including school-based and mobile clinics.
+As of June 2017, KHCN member organizations served more than 1,000,000 patients at more than 300 clinic sites, including school-based and mobile clinics.